CUH Logo

 What is a hip spica?

 A hip spica is a cast which starts from half way down the body (from the tummy), around the hips and extends down both legs.
 In most cases on the affected side, the cast will continue down to the ankle.
-On the unaffected side it will stop just above the knee.
+On the unaffected side it may stop just above the knee.
 It will have an opening for hygiene.
-Hips spicas are made of a lightweight synthetic material which is very strong but reasonably lightweight and comes in a variety of colours.
+Hip spicas are made of a lightweight synthetic material which is very strong but reasonably light and comes in a variety of colours.
 The purpose of a hip spica is to keep the affected hip in the best position in order for it to develop normally.

 Child with hip spica